Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

+We predict that in the fifth GW run $\simeq0.1$ per cent of NS-NS merger detections and $\simeq0.2$ per cent of BH-BH merger detections will be magnified by $\mu>2$ (Table~\ref{tab:relative}).
+These relative rates are $\simeq5\times$ and $\simeq2\times$ larger than in the first run for NS-NS and BH-BH respectively.
+Interestingly, the relative rates for lensed NS-NS mergers in the fifth GW run are comparable with the relative rates for lensed BH-BH mergers in the first run.
+Our predictions are stable to varying the source population models, with the relative rate of lensed detections varying by just $\simeq10-20$ per cent between models (Table~\ref{tab:relative}).
+The only exceptions are the \emph{Non-evolving} and \emph{Power-law} models, that have been included here for reference.

-Based on our \emph{Baseline} model and the current constraints on $\mR_0$, we predict that the number of gravitationally lensed BH-BH mergers detectable by LIGO will for the first time approach one per year in their fourth run (Table~\ref{tab:absolute}), with a handful of detections per year in their fifth run.
-We also predict that the number of detectable gravitationally lensed NS-NS mergers will lag just one run behind lensed BH-BH mergers, with up to $\simeq1$ lensed NS-NS being detectable per year during the fifth run, i.e. when LIGO is operating at its A$+$ sensitivity (Table~\ref{tab:absolute}).
+We predict that the number of detectable gravitationally lensed BH-BH mergers will for the first time approach one per year in the fourth GW run (Table~\ref{tab:absolute}), with a handful of detections per year in the fifth run.
+We also predict that the number of detectable gravitationally lensed NS-NS mergers will lag just one run behind lensed BH-BH mergers, with up to $\simeq1$ lensed NS-NS being detectable per year during the fifth run (Table~\ref{tab:absolute}).
 The dominant uncertainty on these rates is the uncertainty on the local rates of compact object mergers \citepalias{GWTC3}.
-In particular, the predicted rates vary by less than a factor two across the source population models discussed in Section~\ref{sec:gw:pops}, with only the \emph{Non-evolving} and \emph{Power-law} models deviating strongly -- these models are physically unrealistic and/or already excluded by data, and are included here for reference only.
+Importantly, the predicted rates vary by less than a factor two across the relevant source population models, with only the \emph{Non-evolving} and \emph{Power-law} models deviating strongly.

-As a visual aide, we also combine the predicted detection rates from Table~\ref{tab:absolute} with the global fraction of an LVK run for which the GW detectors are obtaining data to show the predicted cumulative number of detectable GWs as a function of run time in Figure~\ref{fig:towards}.
+We combine the predicted detection rates from Table~\ref{tab:absolute} with the global fraction of an LVK run for which the GW detectors are obtaining data to show the predicted cumulative number of detectable GWs as a function of run time in Figure~\ref{fig:towards}.
 The predicted cumulative number of gravitationally magnified compact object merger detections grows steadily with time, with detection becoming routine in the mid-2020s.
-Given the strong prospects for first detection in LIGO's upcoming runs, it is important to consider how to recognise a lensed detection among the growing number of detections that LIGO will make.
-We address this in the following Sections, based on predictions of the mass, distance, magnification, and time delay distributions of lensed detections.
+Given the strong prospects for first detection in upcoming runs, it is important to consider how to recognise a lensed detection among the growing number of detections that will be made.
+We address this in the following Sections.